Shani Lawrence Garden Designs – Garden Designers

 In addition to this we also run Stones Cottages, an ongoing project to create a retreat centre in North Pembrokeshire.
-We currently have two holiday cottages and are currently working on a third as well as landscaping the area and creating wildlife habitats.
+We currently have three holiday cottages and are currently working on landscaping the area and creating wildlife habitats.

 Shani Lawrence Garden Designs was established by the Garden Designer Shani Lawrence in 1997.
 Daniel Jackson was made a partner in 2007 bringing a knowledge of computing, sustainable construction and carpentry.

 Shani Lawrence BSc Envi Sci, Cert GD

 Shani is an RHS Gold award winning designer with over 20 years of design experience.
 With a background in environmental science and a love of art Shani passionately believes that our gardens give us the opportunity to create a sanctuary for wildlife as well as for ourselves.
 Shani’s main interest area is creating gardens that are beneficial to wildlife.